CSUA/documentaries/jargon.md

 #### Slack

 Sometime ago, by decree of the VP of Tech, the CSUA Slack was born.
-According to the creation date of \#announcments, it's been around since December 30, 2014, when Alex Chu grabbed the name `csua.slack.com`.
+According to the creation date of \#announcments, it's been around since December 30, 2014, when alchu grabbed the name `csua.slack.com`.

 The CSUA Slack is where most communication is done by the Politburo and officers.
 It is where a lot of internal announcements are made.